 - The continuation of support for sustained long term musical training for children from low income households via assisted places, with the Guildhall Young Artists Division (GYA) best able to supply that training.
-The assisted places scheme will support musical training from age 11 to 19, with the notable exception of the string training programme where younger children will be eligible for an assisted place.
-For Norwich, Taunton and Peterborough particular attention will be given to attracting new starters in the local government opportunity areas and POLAR 4 quintiles 1 & 2.
-[This activity supports targets i, ii, iii, v and vi particularly] - The continuation of support to participants from low-income families to attend summer schools, with additional support to parents and participants to anticipate settling-in issues and to help transition to other activities (see section 3.3).
-Analysis has shown that there is good correlation between summer school engagement and state school new entrants (9.1% of state new entrants in 2017 and 7% in 2018) [This broadened activity supports targets i, ii, iii, v and vi particularly] - The continuation of support for young people with disabilities to train in music, via the School's partnership with the Barbican and the National Open Youth Orchestra (NOYO, a new project in 2018/19).
-This project only launched in 2018/19 and is too early in its inception to monitor impact on Access.
-[This activity supports targets iv(a) and iv(b) particularly] - The development of a more extensive programme of degree programme-specific activities building on the success of the Acting workshops.
-This will link to engaging our students more directly in projects (see section 3.3) and also in developing partnerships that mirror the School's partnership with Open Door.
-This builds on the School's existing commitment to Access Partner Schools in its previous agreements and links directly to the supported applications below.
+The assisted places scheme will support musical training from age 11 to 19, with the notable exception of the strings training programme where younger children will be eligible for an assisted place.
+For Norwich and Taunton, particular attention will be given to attracting new starters in the local government opportunity areas and POLAR 4 quintiles 1 & 2.
+[This activity supports targets i, ii, iii, v and vi particularly] - The continuation of support to participants from low-income households to attend summer schools and short courses, with additional support to parents and participants to anticipate settling-in issues and to help transition to other activities (see section 3.3).
+Analysis has shown that there is good correlation between summer school engagement and state school new entrants (9.1% of state new entrants in 2017 and 7% in 2018) [This broadened activity supports targets i, ii, iii, v and vi particularly] - The development of a more extensive programme of degree programme-specific activities building on the success of the Acting workshops.
+This will link to engaging our students more directly in projects (see section 3.3) and also in developing partnerships that mirror the School's partnership with Open Door.47 This builds on the School's existing commitment to Access Partner Schools in its previous agreements and links directly to the supported applications below.
+As noted elsewhere in this Plan, given the School's specialist status and the high level of commitment and skill needed from applicants, partnerships with performing arts focused organisations and charities who work with dozens of dedicated young creatives are typically more fruitful than partnerships with schools or colleges, where there may be only one or two viable applicants.
+Therefore, the School's work towards Priority B of the 2022 variations, 'Partnerships with schools to raise attainment', will instead focus on enhanced partnerships with such organisations, and extended GYA provision, to specifically raise attainment and aspiration within the performing arts.
 [This expanded provision supports targets i to v] - The development of a broader "Supported Application Scheme" building on the success of the application fee waiver scheme.
 For 2018 entry there were 81 application fee waivers processed resulting in 67 full applications, leading to 11 offers and 7 enrolments.
 For 2019 entry 143 fee waiver requests were processed, leading to 120 full applications with additional support to applicants provided by the Access & Participation Officer; this resulted in 13 offers (+4 reserves) being made and 10 acceptances and enrolments.
-The School will commit to at least 220 supported applications each year, and provide these supported applicants access to workshops, performances and information sessions, and travel bursary support for auditions where appropriate [This expanded provision supports targets i to v] - Ensuring every individual who engages in an access activity has a sustained involvement with the School in some way (i.e. no one-off engagements).
-This is in line with OfS research that shows outreach is most effective when delivered as a progressive, sustained programme of activity and engagement over time.
-36 [This intention supports targets i to vi]
+The School will commit to at least 220 supported applications each year, and provide these supported applicants access to workshops, performances and information sessions, and travel bursary support for auditions where appropriate.
+Across its first three years, the Supported Application Scheme has supported 375 applicants with 432 applications, with 61 offers made.
+In September 2021, just under 10% of UK undergraduate new entrants had applied via the Scheme.
+By 2025, the School will undertake research into the causal impact of the Scheme - we know anecdotally that it removes financial barriers to applying and encourages offer acceptances, but without 5+ years of data to analyse, it is difficult to understand the impact it has on offers, due to the small number of offers made overall.
+[This expanded provision supports targets i to v]